khanmjk/altsoftwareplanning/README.md

     * **Save All Capacity Configuration**.
 6.  **Analyze Dashboard Views:**
     * Navigate to the **"Dashboard"**.
-    * Use the carousel to switch between the "Investment Distribution", "Investment Trend", and "Roadmap by Quarter" widgets.
+    * Use the carousel to switch between the Strategic Goals, Accomplishments, Investment, and Roadmap widgets.
     * Use the filters to analyze data for specific years, organizations, or teams.
 7.  **Manage Yearly Plan:**
     * Navigate to "Year Plan".